What is your most memorable wedding?

 6. On the day we capture all the moments from you getting ready, details, arrival at ceremony, ceremony, wedding breakfasts, reception, speeches, cake cutting, first dance and however long you want us to stay!

-7. We'll have edited images ready for you as agreed - often 1-2 weeks after the day and we love to show you the images online, usually with champagne.
+7. We'll have edited images ready for you as agreed - often about two weeks after the day and we love to show you the images online, usually with champagne in hand.

 8. You confirm your delight and pay the balance and the images are yours for eternity!
 We can discuss printed albums at this point if you wish.
-And to be honest we like staying in touch!
+And, to be honest, we like staying in touch so it's no unheard of to celebrate babies, christenings and birthdays for years to come!

 Umbrellas and wellies - makes for some interesting and different photos...